First on CNN: Biden administration launches plan to refill emergency oil reserve - KTVZ

 “Replenishing the reserve is absolutely the responsible thing to do.
 It shows they are serious about getting it back.
 That’s laudable,” said Bob McNally, who in the early 2000s oversaw the Energy Department’s efforts to replenish the SPR under former President George W. Bush.

-Yet McNally, now president of consulting firm Rapidan Energy Partners, cautioned that the Biden administration’s efforts to buy back oil will only partially reverse the drawdown in the SPR’s size in recent years.
+Yet McNally, now president of consulting firm Rapidan Energy Group, cautioned that the Biden administration’s efforts to buy back oil will only partially reverse the drawdown in the SPR’s size in recent years.

 The buyback plan won’t impact congressionally mandated sales of oil from the SPR aimed at raising revenue to ease the federal deficit.